chaijs/chai-as-promised/README.md

 return expect(promiseFor({ foo: "bar" })).to.eventually.have.property("foo");
 ```

-There are also a few promise-specific extensions, grouped here as synonymic blocks (with the usual `expect` equivalents
+There are also a few promise-specific extensions, grouped here as synonymic blocks (with the usual `expect`
-also available):
+equivalents):

 ```javascript
 return promise.should.be.fulfilled;